jenndryden/jenndryden/README.md

 I recently wrapped up my summer internship at [Google](https://arvr.google.com/ar/) as a UX Engineer Intern on the AR/VR team!

 I love exploring new projects, frameworks and languages.
 Feel free to browse around at my previous work and designs, or message me to chat.
+Bonus points if you want to chat about [Gitmojis](https://gitmoji.dev/)! 😜

 ### 📝 Recent Roles